coding-socks/laravel-upload-handler/README.md

 ### Session identifier

-This identifier uses the client session, and the original file name to create an identifier for the upload file.
+This identifier uses the client session and the original file name to create an identifier for the upload file.

 ### Auth identifier

-This identifier uses the id of the authenticated user, and the original file name to create an identifier for the upload file.
+This identifier uses the id of the authenticated user and the original file name to create an identifier for the upload file.

 It will throw `UnauthorizedException` when the user is unauthorized.
 However, it is still recommended to use the `auth` middleware.